About us

 We have formal procedures for complaints in place and can send you these if required.

-Marian Nicholson, the HVA’s director, has appeared in magazines, on TV and has given radio interviews.
-She has been living with herpes simplex since 1981.
+Marian has appeared in magazines, on TV and has given radio interviews.
+She has personal experience of herpes simplex since 1981.
 Marian edits and co-writes the HVA’s quarterly journal, Sphere (see an archived copy) and all information for patients.
 She trains and supports our volunteers.

 Marian represents the charity on the Herpes Simplex Virus Advisory Panel – a sub-group of the British Association for Sexual Health and HIV (BASHH).
 This panel writes the herpes simplex guidelines for doctors.